Before and after pictures of a smile transformed by a set of high-quality dentures.

 If you don’t have dental insurance or if your plan doesn’t cover everything, there are still plenty of ways to make your new smile affordable.
 Many patients use third-party financing options, which function like a loan for your dental care, often with low or no interest for a promotional period.
 These plans break down the total cost into low monthly payments that can easily fit into your budget.
 We believe that financial concerns shouldn’t stand in the way of getting the care you need.
 We can discuss all available financing options with you during your visit to find a solution that works for you.

-How to Make Your New Smile Last
+How to Care for Your New Dentures

 Your new dentures are a significant investment in your health and confidence, and taking care of them is simpler than you might think.
 With a few easy habits, you can ensure they stay comfortable, functional, and beautiful for years to come.
 Think of it as a partnership: you handle the daily upkeep, and we’ll be here for the professional tune-ups.
 This approach protects your dentures and maintains your overall oral health, so you can keep enjoying the benefits of your renewed smile.
 Let’s walk through the best ways to make that amazing transformation last.

-Your Daily Care Routine
+Your Simple Daily Care Routine

 A solid daily routine is the foundation of long-lasting dentures.
 Just because they aren’t natural teeth doesn’t mean they can skip a cleaning.
 Every day, you’ll need to clean both your dentures and your mouth.
 Before putting your dentures in, gently brush your gums, tongue, and the roof of your mouth with a soft-bristled brush to remove plaque and stimulate circulation.
 Your dentures also need a daily brushing with a soft brush and a non-abrasive denture cleanser to keep them fresh.
 At night, let them soak in an approved solution for several hours to disinfect them and keep them from drying out.
 This simple routine is your best defense against stains and bacteria.

-Why Regular Check-ups Matter
+Why You Still Need Regular Check-ups

 It’s a common misconception that getting dentures means you can say goodbye to the dentist’s chair.
 In reality, regular visits are more important than ever.
 Your mouth is constantly changing, and these subtle shifts in your gums and jawbone can affect how your dentures fit over time.
 During a check-up, our team will examine the fit of your dentures, check for any pressure points, and inspect your gums to ensure everything is healthy.
 These appointments help us catch small issues before they become big problems, ensuring your smile remains comfortable and functional for the long haul.